fleetdm/fleet/articles/embracing-the-future-declarative-device-management.md

 ## Fleet + osquery + DDM = 💗

 The innovations introduced with DDM, including the new software update process, represent a paradigm shift in device management.
-Fleet's MDM solution, powered by osquery, complements these changes and offers a robust GitOps-driven management platform for Mac admins.
+Fleet's MDM solution, powered by osquery, complements these changes and offers a GitOps-driven management platform for Mac admins.

 As we continue to navigate this evolving landscape, we have tools that equip us better than ever to handle the challenges and complexities of modern device management.
 This new era presents opportunities for enhanced security, control, and efficiency in managing our devices.